Skip to content

 Quick Answer

 The md5sum command generates a 32-character hash that uniquely identifies a file by its content.
 Two files with the same hash are byte-for-byte identical regardless of their names or locations.
 This script pipes find output through md5sum to hash every file in a directory, sorts the results so identical hashes group together, then uses awk to print only the lines whose hash has been seen before — those are the duplicates.
 The original copy is never printed, only the redundant ones.
 Without this workflow, finding duplicates means comparing files manually or relying on GUI tools that may not scan server directories.
-On a Downloads folder or photo archive that has grown for years, duplicate detection commonly finds gigabytes of recoverable space.
-Works on Ubuntu 22.04 LTS, Debian 12, Fedora 39, CentOS 9, and macOS Ventura — md5sum (or md5 on macOS), find, sort, and awk are pre-installed on all POSIX systems.
+On a Downloads folder or photo archive that has grown for years, duplicate detection commonly finds gigabytes of recoverable space. md5sum, find, sort, and awk come standard on every Linux distribution; on macOS the hashing command is md5 instead of md5sum.

 Save as find-dupes.sh.
 Set TARGET to the directory you want to scan — $HOME/Downloads is the default.
 The script prints only duplicate files (second copy onward), one per line.